What is the future of retirement?

 Is retirement just a dream?

 On social media the outcry has been loud.
-Resentment has boiled, with viewers complaining that working late in life is not feasible for those who have physically demanding jobs.
-Others have pointed out that they have worked all their lives and feel that they are entitled to stop working and start enjoying the relaxing retirement lifestyle they have always believed they would have.
+Resentment has boiled.
+With viewers complaining that working late in life is not feasible for those who have physically demanding jobs.
+Others have pointed out that they have worked all their lives and feel that they are entitled to stop working.
+That they deserve to start enjoying the relaxing retirement lifestyle they have always believed they would have.

 Let’s examine this issue from the perspective of numbers.
-When the aged pension was introduced in Australia it was available at 65 years old, but the average life expectancy was then 55.
-At that time there were 5 taxpayers for every person eligible for the pension, but Australia now has just over 2 taxpayers for every person over pension age.
+When the aged pension was introduced in Australia it was available at 65 years old.
+But the thing is the average life expectancy was then 55.
+At that time there were 5 taxpayers for every person eligible for the pension.
+But Australia now has just over 2 taxpayers for every person over pension age.

 So let’s assume that it won’t take too long before the government can no longer afford to assist us in our retirement.